Buying an investment property is a great plan for wealth creation and semi-passive income for your future.

 If it does, here’s a sample/template letter of explanation for a cash-out refinance.

 Don’t volunteer the information if not asked.
 The lender may want to know the terms of the future loan and rental income.
-Then you have a real chicken-and-egg problem.
-You need the cash to buy a property, but you can’t get the cash until you have final rental property loan terms.
+Then you have a real chicken-and-egg problem since you don’t know the terms yet.
+Just say you’ll use the funds for various investment opportunities.

 Next, you’ll get a pre-approval so you can make an offer on an investment property.